mspnp/cloud-design-patterns/docs/command-and-query-responsibility-segregation-cqrs.md

 ![A basic CQRS architecture](images/command-and-query-responsibility-segregation-cqrs-basic.png)

-Compared to the single model of the data (that developers use to build conceptual models) <<RBC: Not sure this is better, do we need this parenthetical at all?
-All I know is, as written, it's super stilted.>> that's used in CRUD-based systems, the use of separate query and update models for the data in CQRS-based systems simplifies design and implementation.
+Compared to the single data model used in CRUD-based systems, the use of separate query and update models for the data in CQRS-based systems simplifies design and implementation.
 However, one disadvantage is that unlike CRUD designs, CQRS code can't automatically be generated using scaffold mechanisms.

 The query model for reading data and the update model for writing data can access the same physical store, perhaps by using SQL views or by generating projections on the fly.
 However, it's common to separate the data into different physical stores to maximize performance, scalability, and security, as shown in the next figure.